OpenBB-finance/OpenBB/CONTRIBUTING.md

   stocks/NEWS: mais recentes notícias da empresa
 ```

 Note: To speed up translation, the team developed a [script](/i18n/help_translation.ipynb) that uses Google translator API to help translating the entire `en.yml` document to the language of choice.
-Then the output still needs to be reviewed, but this can be an useful bootstrap.
+Then the output still needs to be reviewed, but this can be a useful bootstrap.

 This is the convention in use for creating a new key/value pair: